rust-lang/libc/ci/README.md

 First up, let's talk about the files in this directory:

-* `Dockerfile-android`, `android-accept-licenses.sh` -- these two files are
-  used to build the Docker image that the android CI builder uses.
-The `Dockerfile` just installs the Android SDK, NDK, a Rust nightly, Rust target libraries for Android, and sets up an emulator to run tests in.
-You can build a new image with this command (from the root of the project):

-      docker build -t alexcrichton/rust-libc-test -f ci/Dockerfile-android .

-  When building a new image contact @alexcrichton to push it to the docker hub and have libc start using it.
-This hasn't needed to happen yet, so the process may be a little involved.

-  The script here, `android-accept-licenses.sh` is just a helper used to accept the licenses of the SDK of Android while the docker image is being created.

 * `msys2.ps1` - a PowerShell script which is used to install MSYS2 on the AppVeyor bots.
 As of this writing MSYS2 isn't installed by default, and this script will install the right version/arch of msys2 in preparation of using